Ismaolen/fake-face-detection/README.md

    - Follow the instructions for non-Windows systems to install dependencies.

 ## Running Scripts
+Before running the scripts, the folders apple_red_skalled, real_faces, and Fake_faces from either old_images or neu_images directory need to be extracted into fake_face_detection/data.

 After setting up and activating the virtual environment, you can execute the scripts as follows: